lightnonstop/Find-Jobs/README.md

 npm start
 yarn start
 ```
-Download Expo Go on app store for ios or playstore for android
+Download Expo Go on app store for ios or playstore for android.
 Then, open Expo go app.
 Scan the qr code for android or iso found in the terminal.